LibbyWin/Spyras_01/README.md

 -	To run the site correctly, the home page must be named as ‘index.html’  and in order for the CSS file to be correctly directed to the home page, it must have the corrects names within the file system.

 <h3>Work based on other people’s code</h3>
 -  During my learning of previous modules, the "Whiskey Drop" mini project was very beneficial.
-Certain aspects from that site had been implicated into my own site and i did recap the lessons again to make sure i had correctly used the code.
+Certain aspects from that site had been implicated into my own site and i did recap the lessons again to make sure the code had been used correctly.
 <br>
-- Looking online, i found that W3School had web templates which i took inspiration from as a certain few are very minimal and matched my desired design.
+- Looking online, I found that W3School had web templates which I took inspiration from as a certain few are very minimal and matched my desired design.
 <br>
-- Through out my project, I kept a close eye on the sample piece of work to make sure i was keeping on the correct path and to make sure my work was up to a high standard.
+- Through out my project, I kept a close eye on the sample piece of work to make sure I was keeping on the correct path and to make sure my work was up to a high standard.